pact-foundation/pact-provider-verifier/README.md

   -c, [--provider-states-setup-url=PROVIDER_STATES_SETUP_URL]
             # Base URL to setup the provider states at
       [--pact-broker-base-url=PACT_BROKER_BASE_URL]
             # Base URL of the Pact Broker from which to retrieve the pacts.
+Can also be set using the environment variable PACT_BROKER_BASE_URL.
   -n, [--broker-username=BROKER_USERNAME]
-            # Pact Broker basic auth username
+            # Pact Broker basic auth username.
+Can also be set using the environment variable PACT_BROKER_USERNAME.
   -p, [--broker-password=BROKER_PASSWORD]
-            # Pact Broker basic auth password
+            # Pact Broker basic auth password.
+Can also be set using the environment variable PACT_BROKER_PASSWORD.
   -k, [--broker-token=BROKER_TOKEN]
-            # Pact Broker bearer token
+            # Pact Broker bearer token.
+Can also be set using the environment variable PACT_BROKER_TOKEN.
       [--provider=PROVIDER]
       [--consumer-version-tag=TAG]
             # Retrieve the latest pacts with this consumer version tag.
 Used in conjunction with --provider.
 May be specified multiple times.